henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 [library authors needing some basic date/time functionality such as Malli](https://github.com/metosin/malli/issues/49) and perhaps also as a basis for a 'lite' version of the Tick library.

 Will cljc.java-time become irrelevant in a Tempo future?
-I don't think so.
+I don't think so because I think it will continue to be soon as a solid, familiar choice that comes with minimal overhead.

 # Conclusion

+The main take-away I would hope readers get from this is that that cljc.java-time should not be dismissed out of hand for some common use cases, just as we don't generally pick C over Clojure because an equivalent program might be less resource intensive.

 There may well be Clojurescript applications where cljc.java-time would be inappropriate, but my feeling is for typical Clojurescript web applications it's not an issue.

 I'd definitely be interested to hear about your opinions on this and Clojurescript build sizes in general.
 What are you shipping?
 How did you make decisions about what build size was acceptable (including